How to Apply

 The foundation has five grantmaking programs, two open to the public and three by invitation only.
 To learn more about each of our programs, please use the drop-down menu below.

+The Letter of Inquiry process for 2020 grants is currently open and the deadline is Tuesday October 1, 2019.
 The process for the Environmental Education fund begins by submitting a Letter of Inquiry through our Grant Portal to be reviewed by foundation staff and a board committee.
 A select number of organizations will be invited to submit full applications for funding consideration.
 It typically takes 5 months from the initial Letter of Inquiry deadline to the final decision being communicated.
 Environmental Education grants are made during our Q1 board meeting of each year.
-For 2019, these grants have already been made and the deadline for 2020 grant opportunities will be listed on September 9, 2020.
 If you have questions about the guidelines or the grantmaking process, please send an email to our Grants and Operations Manager.

 Since 2015, Puget Sound funding has been focused on partner efforts between organizations that pursue systemic-and-measurable change by influencing the public, government agencies and key institutions.
 We make grants by invitation only; however, we strive to keep informed of emerging opportunities that may be a close fit with our interests.
 If you have an idea you believe is worthy of invitation or questions about the grantmaking process, please send an email with your concept or question to our Grants and Operations Manager.